 For this shot, I had my camera at around 75 degrees relative to my set.
 Don’t shoot at a low angle when using backlighting.
 You end up capturing the light source in the photo.
 And this causes the back highlights of your photo to be very blown out.

 It also creates too much contrast between light and dark.
-The food might end up blown out as well when you try to brighten it while post-processing.
+The food might also be blown out when you try to brighten it while post-processing.

 You get some shine onto the food but don’t have to navigate around as many reflectors.

-The set-up is the same as for side lighting, except that your light is at an angle and placed at 10:00 or 11:00 instead of 9:00.
+The setup is the same as for side lighting, except that your light is at an angle and placed at 10:00 or 11:00 instead of 9:00.
 Your reflector is opposite your light source.

 Remember, the closer your light source is to your set, the softer the fall-off will be.